jboiie/jboiie/README.md

   Led end-to-end deep learning projects using ResNet50, GANs, and CV for artwork authenticity on 45,000+ real-world images.
 - **AI Research & Deep Learning:**
   Focused on practical challenges in image classification, metadata merging, and scalable machine learning.
-- Eager to add new open-source and collaborative projects—let’s connect!
+- Eager to add new open-source and collaborative projects.

 ---